 “In computing, the working directory of a process is a directory of a hierarchical file system, if any,[1] dynamically associated with each process.
 When the process refers to a file using a simple file name or relative path (as opposed to a file designated by a full path from a root directory), the reference is interpreted relative to the current working directory of the process.
 So for example a process with working directory /rabbit-hats that asks to create the file foo.txt will end up creating the file /rabbit-hats/foo.txt.

-On Windows, the current directory for the current directory can be retrieved by calling GetCurrentDirectory function.”
+On Windows, the current directory can be retrieved by calling GetCurrentDirectory function.”

 How to get working (current) directory on Windows: